hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-4.md

 name: nomad-5-Summary
 # 📝 Chapter 5 Summary

-* In this chapter, you learned some of the most important aspects of Nomad job specification:
+* In this chapter, you learned some of the most important aspects of Nomad jobs:
+  * Types of jobs and schedulers
   * Jobs and their target datacenters
   * Task groups, tasks, and task drivers
   * Required resources